corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/node/operating/clientrpc.md

 These features are controlled by a set of options nested in the `security` field of `node.conf`.
-The following example shows how to configure retrieval of users credentials and permissions from a remote database with passwords in hash-encrypted format and enable in-memory caching of users data:
+The following example shows how to configure retrieval of users' credentials and permissions from a remote database with passwords in hash-encrypted format and enable in-memory caching of users' data:

 ```groovy
 security = {